 - Avoid running around the pool to avoid injury from slipping

-- Never dive into water without knowing its depth (Look for depth markers in a pool to avoid shallow areas)
+- Never dive into water without knowing its at regulation diving depth (Look for depth markers in a pool to avoid shallow areas)

 - Never swim during a storm